chenfengrugao/emacs/README.md

 ## Update History

+- 04/24/2019
+  - set font to '宋体' On Windows, it solves the slow problem when you edit Chinese.
 - 03/25/2019
   - use git submodule to manage third-party libs.
 So, we can update third-paty libs use `git submodule update`.
   - add buffer-move from https://github.com/lukhas/buffer-move